Ron Hudson (American football coach, born 1964)

 Ron Hudson (born November 5, 1964) is an American college football coach.
-He is the offensive line coach for Utah Tech University, a position he has held since 2025.
+He is the offensive line coach for Southern Utah University, a position he has held since 2026.
 He was the head football coach for New Mexico Highlands University from 2022 to 2023.
 He previously coached for Louisville, Illinois State, Urbana, The Citadel, Lenoir–Rhyne, Kent State, Southeast Missouri State, Bowling Green, UTEP, Texas A&M–Kingsville, Louisiana–Lafayette, New Mexico, UMass, Nevada, Penn State, Charleston Southern, and Georgia Southern.
 He played college football for Muskingum as a center.